-65% of children entering primary school today will end up working in new job types that don't yet exist So how do we prepare our children for the ever-evolving world of work and help them to make the best choices they can now for a future that does not yet exist?
-Try starting with these 8 steps: 8 steps to help your teen plan their future 1.
-Sit down with your child and discuss their skills and interests.
+[pie chart - 65% of children entering primary school today will end up working in new job types that don't yet exist]

+So how do we prepare our children for the ever-evolving world of work and help them to make the best choices they can now for a future that does not yet exist?
+Try starting with these 8 steps:

+8 steps to help your teen plan their future

+- Sit down with them and discuss their skills and interests.
 What do they enjoy?
 What are they good at?
 What are their favourite subjects at school?
-What things do they really dislike?

-2. Encourage them to explore different job sectors and job roles.
-Get them to note down any that interest them.
-Ask them to talk you through the different job roles and types and explain to you why they like them and what appeals.
-3. Help them start to link their skills, interests and strengths with particular job types roles.
-See if you can find some that make them excited.
-4. Explore the different progression routes into these jobs and the skills and qualifications needed.
+What things do they really dislike? - to note down any that interest them.
+Ask them to talk you through the different job roles and types and explain to you why they like them and what appeals. - $\bigcirc 3$ Help them start to link their skills, interests and strengths with particular job types roles.
+See if you can find some that make them excited. - $\bigcirc 4$ Explore the different progression routes into these jobs and the skills and qualifications needed.
 Make sure they understand the different university, apprenticeship and degree apprenticeship pathways and together work out which pathway is the most appropriate.
-5. See if they can talk to the Careers Adviser linked to their school.
-If you're not sure who this is, the contact details of every Careers Leader for a school is published on the school website.
-As a parent, you can also ask for a chat with the qualified careers adviser.
-6. Plan their next steps.

-Include researching the most appropriate provider and putting in place a clear progression plan of what your child will do to turn aspiration into reality.
-7. Help them gather experience.
+- the qualified careers adviser. - putting in place a clear progression plan of what your child will do to turn aspiration into reality. - 07 Help them gather experience.
 When possible, visit colleges, sixth forms, training providers, universities and employers to get a sense of whether they could thrive in that particular learning or work environment.
-Often the impression some children have of a particular thing can be very different to the reality.
-8. Make a 'plan B'.
+Often the reality. - 08 Make a 'plan B'.
 If one plan doesn't work out, make sure you've got a clear back-up plan (or two) in place.

 The following chapters in this ebook are designed to help you with each of these steps, so keep reading for more activities, information and resources to help your teen get on the right path.